withastro/roadmap/proposals/0027-content-schemas.md

     image?: string;
     tags: string[];
   };
+  // unique identifier.
+Today, the absolute file path
   id: string;
   // raw body of the Markdown or MDX document
   body: string;
 }
 ```

+We have purposefully generalized Markdown-specific terms like `frontmatter` and `file` to agnostic names like `data` and `id`.
+This leaves the door open to fetch content hosted _outside_ your local project in the future, following naming conventions from headless CMSes like Contentful.

-Note that `body` is the _raw_ content of the file.
+Also note that `body` is the _raw_ content of the file.
 This ensures builds remain performant by avoiding expensive rendering pipelines.
 However, we recognize the value of parsing this body automatically as `Astro.glob` does today.
-See [out of scope](#out-of-scope) for future investigations planned.
+We will investigate this use case separately.

+## Mapping to pages

+TODO

 # Detailed design